UWASEdjaria/Frontend-capstone-project-two/README.md

-# DjariaBlog - Medium Clone
+# Medium - Publishing Platform

 A full-featured publishing platform built with Next.js 15, TypeScript, and Prisma.